-Hiking in Mt Rainier National Park: easy & worth it
+Day Hiking in Mt Rainier National Park: trails for any age

 Even though we love going to Olympic National Park, Mount Rainier National Park is one of our favorite spots in the state of Washington.
 One of the things we love about Mount Rainier is that you can enjoy the North or the South Side and have very different experiences.
 On the north side there are far fewer people to deal with than on the south side, but on the south side the views all around the mountain are unlike any you’ll see anywhere else in Washington State.
 When you go hiking in Mt Rainier National Park prepare to find a wide variety of hiking trails for any sort of traveler.